CoLearn-Dev/colink-playbook-dev/README.md

       recv_variable = "the name of variable"
-      file = "the file to store the value of var" from_role = "the name of the role you want to secv from"
+      file = "the file to store the value of var" from_role = "the name of the role you want to secv from" index = 0  # [optional] the index of the roles matched in participants
     ```

 * entry actions of CoLink